1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Basic Preparation

-1. Wash the spinach leaves thoroughly under running water and drain.
+1. Rinse the spinach leaves under running water and drain thoroughly.

 3. Prepare a skillet or pan for cooking.